tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 ## Passport Model

-The `results_proposal` and `results_request` extensions are used to negotiate the protocol defined in this document, and in particular the verifier identities supported by each peer.
+The `results_proposal` and `results_request` extensions are used to negotiate the protocol defined in this document, and in particular to negotiate the verifier identities supported by each peer.
 These extensions are included in the ClientHello and ServerHello messages.

 ### Client Hello